Free Initial Assessment

 How does the process for non-molestation orders work?

 To apply for a non-molestation order, you need to fill in form FL401.
 Along with the form, you must include a detailed statement and any evidence supporting your application.
-Our solicitors can help you to draft a statement that clearly explains each incident that has happened, with dates and the details of any witnesses present.
+Our family law solicitors can help you to draft a statement that clearly explains each incident that has happened, with dates and the details of any witnesses present.

 While historical evidence can be used to demonstrate that abuse has taken place over time, it is important to show the court why you are making an application at this particular moment.